Proof Number Based Monte-Carlo Tree Search: Experiments

 The variant of PN-MCTS with final move selection and UCT-PN formula (solver enhancement is disabled) is tested against a basic UCT implementation from the Ludii system.\footnote{\url{https://github.com/Ludeme/LudiiExampleAI}} The PN-MCTS extension has been built on the same code base.
 For both agents the MCTS $C$ parameter is set to $\sqrt{2}$.

 For every result, if the error margins are presented, they mean a 95\% confidence interval.
-Also, player positions are swapped in all tests so that the agents play both sides equally often.
+When calculating winrates, we count draws as 0.5 wins.
+Also, player positions are swapped in all tests so that the agents play both sides equally~often.

 All of the experiments described in this paper have been run on an Intel(R) Core(TM) i7I7-11700K CPU with 2$\times$ 16GB RAM.
 The repository containing the source code of the algorithms presented in this work and exact encodings of the games used is available on GitHub.\footnote{\url{https://github.com/acatai/pn-mcts}}